hoisie/simpleconfig/Readme.md

 ## Description

-Simpleconfig is a library that gives your Go project a flexible configuration mechanism  inspired by the configuration system for [Redis](http://github.com/antirez/redis).
+Simpleconfig is a library that gives your Go project a flexible configuration mechanism.
+It is inspired by the configuration system for [Redis](http://github.com/antirez/redis).
 It can read config from different sources (a file, string, or io.Reader), and write it to an arbitrary struct or map.

 The simpleconfig format is primitive -- it ignores lines that are blank or start with a pound sign `#`.
 Otherwise, it expects lines to have the format `key value`, where key and value are strings separated by a blank space.